-IR Book – Malicious Remote Access alert
+IR Book – Malicious Remote Access Alert

 Introduction

-Incident response plan is an important part of risk management.
+The Incident Response (IR) plan is an important part of risk management.
 Preventative security controls based on the results of risk assessments can reduce the number of incidents, but not all incidents can be prevented.
-For the case when an incident wasn’t prevented preemptive measures in addition to security controls will reduce the potential impact and shorten the duration until complete remediation.
+When incidents cannot be prevented, preemptive measures in addition to security controls can reduce the potential impact, and shorten the time required for complete remediation.

-Malware potentially may cause different effects to the production network:
+Malware can potentially have different effects on the production network:

-Safety – altering production parameters to degrade operational safety
+Safety – it can alter production parameters to degrade operational safety

-Productivity – damaging production quality and/or quantity
+Productivity – it can reduce production quality and/or quantity

-Reliability – causing production system to behave erratically.
-In the automotive industry

-damaged quality my also effect the passenger safety.
+Reliability – it can cause production system to behave erratically.
+In the automotive industry, reduced quality can also effect passenger safety.

-An incident response capability is therefore necessary for prompt detection of incidents, containment of the affected area in order to minimize losses and safety (destruction), mitigating the weaknesses (breaches or vulnerabilities) that were exploited, to fast restore productivity and reliability.
+An incident response capability is therefore necessary for prompt detection of incidents, containment of the affected area in order to minimize losses and safety (destruction), mitigation of the weaknesses (breaches or vulnerabilities) that were exploited, and to quickly restore productivity and reliability.

-This playbook provides guidelines for incident handling in Mercedes Benz production shop floor, particularly for analyzing incident-related data to determine the appropriate response.
+This playbook provides guidelines for incident handling in the Mercedes Benz production shop floor, and in particular, to analyze incident-related data in order to determine the most appropriate response.

 Definition of malicious remote access

-The definition of malicious remote access is a situation where an attacker manages to leverage the organization remote access solution to penetrate the shop floor’s network, taking control over engineering stations, HMI or controllers and creating a disruption in production.
+Malicious remote access is a situation in which an attacker manages to leverage the organization’s remote access solution to penetrate the shop floor network, take control over engineering stations, HMI ,or controllers, and disrupt production.

-The attacker intentions can vary from monetary gain (e.g. ransomware as a tool to make management pay or cryptoware for utilizing computer resources) to targeted attacks designed to cripple the plant’s production processes.
+The attacker intentions can vary from monetary gain (e.g., ransomware as a tool to make management pay, or cryptoware to utilize computer resources) to targeted attacks designed to cripple the plant’s production processes.

 A successful remote access breach usually does not need to install additional tools to control the infected station, since the attacker is using a legitimate channel to manage an asset.

-It makes the attack very hard to detect with the customary security tools due to lack of signs or anomalies in the attacked assets.
+This makes the attack very hard to detect with customary security tools, due to lack of signs or anomalies in the attacked assets.

-There are several methods of attack originating in the remote access solution
+There are several methods of attack that originate in the remote access solution.

-The following table describes the different categories
+The following table describes the different categories.